softveda/udacity-DevOps_Microservices/project-ml-microservice-kubernetes/README.md

 ```bash
  python3 app.py
 ```
+*Note: You will have to change the hosting port of the app from 80 to 8000*

 This should write some logs to terminal like
 ```
 * Serving Flask app "app" (lazy loading)